mr-chew/mr-chew.github.io/_posts/2022-6-25-python-script-to-control-keyboard.md

 ## press() function

-Using the `pyautogui.press()` function, we can simulate the user pressing specific key on the keyboard. `pyautogui.press(['right', 'right'])` is equivalent to pressing the right arrow twice. `pyautogui.press('\t')` has the same result as press the Tab key once on the keyboard.
+Using the `pyautogui.press()` function, we can simulate the user pressing specific key on the keyboard. `pyautogui.press(['right', 'right'])` is equivalent to pressing the right arrow twice. `pyautogui.press('\t')` has the same result as pressing the Tab key once on the keyboard.

 ```python
 import pyautogui